-- By law, YOU are an important part of the IEP team!
-Only you know how your child functions outside of school and you have important ideas about what works best for him or her.
-You are the expert on your child and his or her chief advocate! - Schools are not generally bad guys, but they may make decisions based on their overall goals that are not in your child's best interest.
-You must be the one to assure that your child's rights are protected.
+- By law, YOU are an important part of the IEP team! - You are the expert on your child and his or her chief advocate! - You must be the one to assure that your child's rights are protected and he or she gets needed services and resources.